Students who have attended the program during a previous summer should follow the application procedures for past participants.

 International students who are proficient in English are welcome to apply to the program.
 While applicants are not required to submit TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) scores, students' English proficiency should be equivalent to 90 or above on the Internet-based TOEFL or at least 6.5 on the IELTS.

 International students should be aware that participation in the Program for High School Students does not constitute the basis for securing a student visa.
 Past participants have had success in obtaining Visitor (B) visas to participate in our program because the program comprises a short recreational course of study and is not for credit toward a degree or academic certificate.
 Information on the U.S. Department of State’s policy on short periods of recreational study is available at http://travel.state.gov/content/visas/en/visit/visitor.html.

 Applications and supporting materials (application fees, the personal essay, unofficial transcripts, letters of recommendation, and writing samples) can be submitted through the online application.
 Official transcripts must be submitted in sealed envelopes.

 All materials submitted by mail should clearly bear the program name, applicant's name, applicant's date of birth and, if available, Columbia University ID number.

 Applications are not considered complete until all required materials have been received.
 Only complete applications are reviewed.

 Completed Online Application form.

 Nonrefundable application fee.
-The application fee is $80.
+For applications submitted online by January 17, no application fee is required.
+After Jan.
+17, the application fee is $80.
 Applicants must include credit card information through the online application.